-company carbon intensity and GHG emissions is monitored via our Climate tools and risk analysis On an on-going basis the investment universe is scanned for companies that may be in breach of international norms described in the OECD guidelines for multinational enterprises and the UN guiding principles on business and human rights.
+- company carbon intensity and GHG emissions is considered via our ESG integration risk analysis. - On an on-going basis the investment universe is scanned for companies that may be in breach of international norms described in the OECD guidelines for multinational enterprises and the UN guiding principles on business and human rights.